Cubs vs. Nationals Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs' Drew Smyly (7-6) will make his 19th start of the season.
+- Jameson Taillon (3-6) will take the mound for the Cubs, his 16th start of the season.

-- He has earned a quality start five times in 18 starts this season.
+- In 15 starts this season, he's earned a quality start in two of them.

-- In 18 starts this season, Smyly has lasted five or more innings 12 times, with an average of 5.2 innings per appearance.
+- Taillon has pitched five or more innings in seven straight games and will look to extend that streak.

 |Opponent